na2na-p/gomamayo-deno/README.en.md

 - deno
 - MeCab
 - MeCab dictionary
-  We recommend the use of mecab-ipadic-neologd. (https://github.com/neologd/mecab-ipadic-neologd)
+  Use of mecab-ipadic-neologd is recommended (https://github.com/neologd/mecab-ipadic-neologd)

 ## Example